Tearsheet

 Simona King, Chief Financial Officer

 Simona King was appointed Chief Financial Officer of Aurora Cannabis, effective February 21, 2024.
-She brings over 25 years of progressive finance leadership experience, with a proven track record in global and emerging organizations.
-Before joining Aurora, King spent nearly 20 years at Bristol Myers-Squibb, a multinational pharmaceutical company, where she held increasingly senior finance roles and contributed to the company's growth strategy.
+She brings over 25 years of progressive finance leadership experience.
+Before joining Aurora, Ms. King served nearly 20 years at Bristol Myers-Squibb, a multinational pharmaceutical company, where she held increasingly senior finance roles, including divisional CFO of enterprise services and head of finance, corporate financial planning and analysis.
+Most recently, she was the CFO of Passage Bio from 2021 through July 2023.
+Her experience includes growing businesses, improving operational efficiencies, and leading global financial organizations.

 Andre Jerome, Executive Vice President, Global Business Development